This Step: Get a Learner Permit

 B) Gather Required Documents and Permit Fees

-Make sure you have the following in check for your visit to an Ohio DX to take your written examination and visual screen test.
-After you take both tests, you must then head to your local Deputy Registrar to apply for your TIPIC.
+Make sure you have the following in check for your visit to an Ohio Driver Examination Station (DX) to take your written examination and visual screen test.

 - Proof of full legal name, date of birth and Social Security number